zakaria-zoulati/SIR_Model/README.md

 ### Stochastic SIR Model

-The stochastic version incorporates randomness in the transmission and recovery processes, accounting for the inherent uncertainty in real-world epidemics.
-This is particularly important for:
+The stochastic version uses the Gillespie algorithm to simulate individual transmission and recovery events, incorporating randomness in the transmission and recovery processes.
+This approach accounts for the inherent uncertainty in real-world epidemics and is particularly important for:
 - Small populations
 - Early stages of epidemics
 - Modeling extinction events